 Baha’i temple found on the Kikaaya hill is the mother temple of the Baha’i faith in Africa sitting on 52 acres of land.
 Completed in January 1961, Baha’i Temple has received hundreds of visitors as its open to them daily between 9:00 am to 5:00 pm.

 With over 50 tribes in Uganda, all cultures and traditions are represented in the Uganda museum and here you will learn a lot about the people of Uganda.
-The Uganda museum is one stop hub just a few kilometers from the city Centre where you can learn about Uganda and her diversity.
+The Uganda Museum is a one-stop hub just a few kilometers from the city Centre where you can learn about Uganda and its diversity.

-In the museum is a representation of each culture or traditions in Uganda that portray the social, economic and political way of life.
+The museum is a representation of each culture or tradition in Uganda that portrays the social, economic, and political way of life.
 Uganda’s period of colonization and pre-independence events are depicted at the Uganda museum where a guide takes you through everything in the place.

 Places to visit in Entebbe

 Best places to visit in Uganda – Entebbe is home to the country’s only international Airport and therefore where many travelers on Uganda safaris arrive when they come to the country.
 There are a few spots in Entebbe that should be included on anyone’s list to visit at a cheap price and here they are;